konstantinosy/konstantinosy/README.md

 * ☀  Summer Coding Plans: ((?) - is a maybe))

-1): C# / Unity 2d Game Dev.
+    * C# / Unity 2d Game Dev.
 (1 project(s) finished).

-2): C# / Unity 3d Game Dev.
+    * C# / Unity 3d Game Dev.

-3): Web Development: HTML, CSS, JS and beyond.
+    * Web Development: HTML, CSS, JS.

-4): Some kind of data analysis course / resource / bootcamp.
+    * Something about Data Analysis.
+Databases, excel, powerbi, tableau, python etc.

-5): (?)
+    * (?)
 Some kind of data science course / resource.
 (Probably will not finish this in the summer)

-6): (?)
-Designing an ALU from scratch.
+    * (?)
+Designing an ALU from scratch using redstone.

-7): (?)
-Mandelbrot project.
+    * (?)
+An app that renders the mandelbrot fractal.

-8): (?)
+    * (?)
 Some kind of data structures and algorithms book / resource / whatever.